 New Zealand LLB holders seeking admission to the High Court can apply to the Council for a Certificate of Completion to show they have met all the educational requirements to be a lawyer.

-If you apply for a Certificate of Completion before 1 January 2025, you will not have to complete the new requirements.
+If you apply for a Certificate of Completion before 1 January 2025, you will not have to complete the new requirement.

-If you apply for a Certificate of Completion after 1 January 2025 and your 'qualifications for admission' are stale - meaning they are more than 10 years old at the time you apply - the Council may require you to complete the new compulsory law course on Tikanga Māori (Māori Laws and philosophy) (in addition to other study or training).
+If you apply for a Certificate of Completion after 1 January 2027 and your 'qualifications for admission' are stale - meaning they are more than 10 years old at the time you apply the Council may require you to complete the new compulsory law degree course on Tikanga Māori (Māori Laws and Philosophy) (in addition to other study or training).

 'Qualifications for admission' are: